Michael Berry Jr.

-Michael Joseph John Berry Jr. (born 1964) is a British actor, best known for portraying the Irish sailor Twigg in Pirates of the Caribbean: The Curse of the Black Pearl.
+Michael Joseph John Berry Jr. (born 1964) is an English actor, best known for portraying the Irish pirate Twigg in Pirates of the Caribbean: The Curse of the Black Pearl.

 Career

 Berry is known for portraying supporting characters in well known films such as the man who kidnapped Julia Meade in Mission: Impossible III, the Romulan Tactical Officer in Star Trek, Bernard the Bull in Where the Wild Things Are, William in 13, the Russian mobster Vladi in The Hangover Part II and Silverlake Passerby in Ruby Sparks.

 Berry is also a writer for numerous television shows and plays such as Spiderman and the Rope.

 Personal life

 Berry resides in Los Angeles as of 2013.